HECVAT Category

 Use this area to share information about your privacy practices that will assist those who are assessing your company data privacy program.*

-This question is asking you to provide additional information about your organization's privacy practices that might not be covered by other HECVAT questions.
+This is an open space to share details about your privacy program that help assessors understand practices not captured by the other questions.
 It's essentially an open-ended opportunity to share details about your privacy program that demonstrate your commitment to protecting personal data.

 Have you had any violations of your internal privacy policies or violations of applicable privacy law in the past 36 months?